rmits/project-one/README.md

 <p>We called the API Key so much while testing that we each had to sign up for API Keys to alternate with for whenever we got a 429 error.A 429 error stands for too many requests in a short period of time to an API.</p>
 <p>When the CSS for our second API wasn’t responsive our Instructor Rommel suggested we create separate sets of HTML and CSS codes to assign to its function.
 This absolutely worked!</p>
 <a href="https://developers.google.com/webmaster-tools/v1/errors">Google search console API</a> has an article on HTTPS status code and their meaning which helped in understanding why we kept getting the 429 error, what it meant and ways to avoid or prepare for it.
+Second API call does not provide source URL for actual recipe link